JuliaPy/pyjulia/README.md

 ### Low-level interface

-If you need a custom setup for `pyjulia`, it must be done *before* any imports of Julia modules.
-For example, to use Julia interpreter at `PATH/TO/MY/CUSTOM/julia`, run:
+If you need a custom setup for `pyjulia`, it must be done *before* importing any Julia modules.
+For example, to use the Julia interpreter at `PATH/TO/MY/CUSTOM/julia`, run:

 ```python
 from julia import Julia